Ferada/cl-bear-ssl/README.md

 - sort out trust anchor handling, load that from the default operating stores (that'll be a pain, but presumably just follow whatever OpenSSL does for this).
-- Make it run on SBCL.
 - Make I/O fast, both on the route through Lisp, but also possibly implement a C layer that doesn't always have to jump back into Lisp for looking at the buffers.
 - Make I/O cooperate nicely with IOLIB (aka expose the FD).
 - Check that GC works correctly.
+- Make it run on more implementations (ECL, ...?).